teddy-gustiaux/default-bookmark-folder/README.md

 - Enable the quick bookmark shortcut (Alt+Shift+D)
 - Select where the new bookmarks will be added
 - Choose to add the new bookmarks to the top or the bottom of the selected folder
-- Choose to show the page as bookmarked (i.e. red icon) if the bookmark is in the folder you selected
+- Choose to show the page as bookmarked (i.e. the icon color changes) if the bookmark is in the folder you selected
+- Select the color of the quick bookmark icon (among a list) when the current page is bookmarked (red by default)

 ### Attribution